rfo909/CFT/README.md

 # Testbed for language mechanisms

-CFT also is a bit of a testbed for new and unusual mechanisms.
+CFT also is a bit of a testbed for new and perhaps unusual mechanisms.

 ## Everything is code